slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9869-5/packetizer_raw_output.md

 Clearly define and consistently assign the PTB validation responsibility to the UDP Options sender across all sections of the RFC to eliminate any role/direction inversion.

+**Severity:** Medium
+  *Basis:* Misassignment of roles can confuse implementers and may lead to insecure behavior if the wrong endpoint processes critical PTB validations.

+**Confidence:** High

 ---